Integrate Third-party Authentication with OpenID Connect

 Note: Auth0 does not currently support OpenID Connect Logout.

-• Basic Information > Domain: On the Conductor, you enter this information as Open Connect host and Issuer (note that the https is required).
+• Basic Information > Domain: On the Conductor, you enter this information as Open Connect host and Issuer.
+Note that the https is required.

 • Basic Information > Client ID and Client Secret: On the Conductor, you enter this information as Client ID and Secret.

-5. When finished, select Save Changes at the bottom of the Settings page.
+8. When finished, select Save Changes at the bottom of the Settings page.

-4. Add this rule:
+4. Add this action to the code editor:

-const assignedRoles = (context.authorization || {}).roles;
+let assignedRoles = (event.authorization || {}).roles;

-5. Change the namespace in the rule to be your Auth0 issuer.
+5. Change the namespace in the action to be your Auth0 issuer.
 Example: https://dev-abc123.auth0.com

 Azure Active Directory - Create Application